 We teach families how to build healthy meals, snack smart and combat food allergies.
 Our pediatric nutrition team works to make healthy eating fun.

 Nutrition care for infants, children and teens

-At UW Health, we evaluate and treat children with a wide range of conditions that affect eating, such as:
+Our UW Health Kids experts evaluate and treat children with a wide range of conditions that affect eating, such as:

 Failure to thrive

 Healthy eating plans for your child

 Our dietitians work with your family and other specialists to design the right eating plan for your child.